IBM/store-and-query-unstructured-json-cockroachdb-operator-rhm/README.md

 ### Step 3: Access the admin console on your localhost

-The following steps show you how to view the results of the commands you ran in the earlier steps via the `admin console` <!--EM: is this something that the reader has to login?
-Is the console part of cockroachdb or RHM?-->.
+The following steps show you how to view the results of the commands you ran in the earlier steps via the `admin console`.
 You can access the console at localhost with port forwarding.

+> Note: You need to be logged in to your OpenShift Cluster with the OC login that you accessed in [Step 2: Connect to the OpenShift cluster in your CLI](https://developer.ibm.com/tutorials/get-started-using-a-cockroachdb-operator-hosted-on-red-hat-marketplace/#2-connect-to-the-openshift-cluster-in-your-cli).

 1. Run the following command to port forward `8080`: